Raed-Mardoum/Spam-bot/README.md

 ►If you want to close the bot click 'no'

 [Notice]
-Please don't enter a text or number at the same time, the program will close without writing anything
+Please don't enter a text or number at the same time, the program will close without writing anything.
+For this program to work you must have the python program and txt file in the same folder